 Space & Practicality

-Be aware that the i3 has the smallest interior space of any of the EVs in the UK market.
-The BMW i3 seats 4 people—2 in front and 2 in the rear.
-Boot space is a modest 260 litres under the shelf, the same as the Smart fortwo coupe.
+The i3 has one of the smallest interior spaces of any of the EVs in the UK market.
+The BMW i3 seats only 4 people—2 in front and 2 in the rear.
+And boot space is a modest 260 litres under the shelf, the same as the Smart fortwo coupe.
 With the rear seats folded the i3 provides 1100 litres of storage.